 - **Padlet: Free website, document, and board tool for creative collaboration.

 - Verizon: Wireless discounts for educators.
 May need to provide employment validation.

 Competitive Grants and Contests

 - ACS-Hach High School Chemistry Classroom Grant: Open to high school chemistry educators in the U.S. or U.S. territories, who can request up to $1,500 for their ideas.
-(Currently past deadline for 2019.
+(Current application deadline June 1, 2020 for 2020-2021.
 Watch the site for updates).

 - “The Beacon” Technology Teacher Grant: Competitive grants for projects to implement specific technology in the classroom.
-(Currently past deadline for 2019.
+(Currently not taking applications.
 Watch the site for updates).

 - Emerging Teacher-Leaders in Elementary School Mathematics Grants: One recipient per year of a $6,000 grant to an elementary school teacher for continuing mathematical knowledge.
 Full requirements at the link.

 - McCarthey Dressman Education Foundation: Provides generous academic grants, teacher continuing education grants, and student teacher scholarships.
 Applications taken Jan.
-15 – April 15 annually.
+15 – until application limit reached each year.

-- NEA Foundation Student Achievement Grants: Provides $2,000 and $5,000 grants to project proposals to improve student learning.
+- NEA Foundation Grants and Fellowships: A variety of grants and fellowship opportunities for educators.
 Only open to current members of the National Education Association.

 - Braineos: Free site to create flashcards and study them with a variety of games.